How To Do Festival Season Without Breaking The Bank24/04/2015

 Just like paying for your festival ticket a year in advance can save you money, so can booking your transport.
 As soon as you have your ticket, sort out transport immediately to avoid paying inflated prices closer to the time.

-If you plan on taking the car, have a look on your chosen festival’s forums to find opportunities for car-sharing.
+If you plan on taking the car, have a look on your chosen festival’s forums or great music websites like musicandgoodshit.com to find opportunities for car-sharing.
 Everyone can split the cost of petrol, making it cheaper for all.